aws-samples/amazon-textract-response-parser/src-js/README.md

 It's designed to work in both NodeJS and browser environments, and to support projects in either JavaScript or TypeScript.

-> ⚠️ **Warning:** If you're migrating from another TRP implementation such as the [Textract Response Parser for Python](https://github.com/aws-samples/amazon-textract-response-parser/tree/master/src-python), please note that the APIs and available features may be substantially different - due to differences between the languages' conventions and ecosystems.
+> ⚠️ **Warning:** If you're migrating from another TRP implementation such as the [Textract Response Parser for Python](https://github.com/aws-samples/amazon-textract-response-parser/tree/master/src-python), please note that the APIs and available features may be substantially different.
+Please let us know if there's a feature you're missing!

 ## Installation